Nighat Sultana: Personal life

-She married director Hassan Tariq after the film Neend but they first met on the set of film Saat Lakh where he was working as chief assistant director.
+She married director Hassan Tariq in 1959 soon after the release of the film Neend.
+They had first met on the set of 1957 film Saat Lakh, where he was working as chief assistant director.
 She had two children with Hassan Tariq, a son named Tahir Hassan and a daughter actress Reena.
-Later Hassan divorced her and she took the custody of her children.
+Hassan divorced her in 1961 and she took custody of her children.

 Death

 Nighat died at her home in Karachi in 16 December 2002.